vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 The parameters to the function are:

 * `file-obj`: the `AsyncFile`.
 * `data`: the data to write.
-Can be anything Bufferable.
+Can be anything bufferable.
 * `position`: an integer position in the file where to write the buffer.
 If the position is greater or equal to the size of the file, the file will be enlarged to accomodate the offset.